honsiorovskyi/FloatClock/README.md

 # Bare-bones floating clock for macOS

-My setup has auto-hide for menu bar and dock, so I use this clock to show the current time in the top right corner.
+My setup has auto-hide for menu bar and dock, so I use this clock to show the current time in the bottom right corner.

 Screenshot:

 ![screenshot](screenshot.png)

+Forked and slightly reworked from https://github.com/kolbusa/FloatClock.

 ## Build instructions